mlc-ai/web-stable-diffusion/site/index.md

 # Web Stable Diffusion

-This project brings stable diffusion models to web browsers. **Everything runs inside the browser with no server support.** Please check out our [GitHub repo](https://github.com/mlc-ai/web-stable-diffusion) to see how we did it.
+This project brings stable diffusion models to web browsers. **Everything runs inside the browser with no server support.** To our knowledge, this is the the world’s first stable diffusion completely running on the browser.
+Please check out our [GitHub repo](https://github.com/mlc-ai/web-stable-diffusion) to see how we did it.
 There is also a [demo](#text-to-image-generation-demo) which you can try out.

 <img src="img/fig/browser-screenshot.png" alt="Browser screenshot" width="100%"/>